bagaking/DGIPs/DGIPS/dgip-200:non-fungible-tokens.md

 The highest decimal bit is always 1.

 - game_id (4 decimal bits)
-The next 4 decimal bits, represents the game id, maximum value will be 10 Thousand.
+The next 4 decimal bits, represents the game id, and it's domain size will be 10 Thousand - 1.

 - sequence (13 decimal bits)
-The last 13 decimal bits, sequence within the game, maximum value will be 10 Trillion.
+The last 13 decimal bits represents the sequence within the game, of which domain size will be 10 Trillion.
 It should be provided by the corresponding game, with the issue method.

+## Reserved NFT-ID

+Base on the standard of game_id, the minimum game_id should be 0,001, and the id 0,000 should be reserved for expansion.
+Specific extensions can be defined by other dgips.